< back to Blog home

 Is There A Most Common Ingredient In Cocktails?

 This is a hard one to narrow down.
 Across the long list of cocktails you can make, the most common ingredient shakes out to be lemon or lime juice.
+Other very common cocktail ingredients include vodka, tequila, whiskey, and gin.
+The cocktail mixers you may frequently encounter are soda water, sparkling water, tonic water, different types of juice, and bitters.

 What Are Mocktails Made of?

 You can make a mocktail version of basically any cocktail.
 For a teetotaler, mocktails are great way to enjoy cocktail flavors.
 That said, sans alcohol, your favorite cocktails might taste a little different.
 Mocktails often incorporate different sodas (with soda water brands as options), teas, or mixes to get some of that flavor back.
+Fruits and fruit juices are common cocktail ingredients that are even more commonly used when creating mocktails.

 What Is The Best Cocktail Drink?

 Whew, another hard one.
 This is really a matter of opinion, as everyone’s taste preferences are different.
 That said, to choose just one, the best cocktail drink would have to be one that most everyone enjoys.
 That's a good old rum and coke.
+However, there are plenty of cocktail ingredients, as well as cocktail lists that you can find online saying something else.

 Which Cocktail is Best For Beginners?